Listen to this Article::

 Why Does This Happen?

 To be honest, we don’t have any idea.
-Science has been creating hypotheses to start answering this question but right now research is in its infancy.
-In some cases, the reaction a person has is transient (doesn’t last long or only happens once) and cannot be replicated to be a part of a study.
+Science has been creating hypotheses to start answering this question, but research is in its infancy right now.
+In some cases, a person’s reaction is transient (it doesn’t last long or only happens once) and cannot be replicated to be a part of a study.
 In other cases, the person suffering from the reaction may have other health problems which aggravate the problem.
-Since the resulting allergy is not consistent there is most likely many complex mechanisms responsible for this allergy.
+Since the resulting allergy is not consistent, many complex mechanisms are most likely responsible for this allergy.

 What Else Can Go Wrong with Red Ink Allergies?